vyquocvu/litebrowser/INLINE_LAYOUT_IMPLEMENTATION.md

 # Inline Layout Engine

-This document describes the inline layout engine implementation in the litebrowser renderer.
+This document describes the inline layout engine implementation in the Goosie renderer.

 ## Overview